 - Step 6: Unwrap one book each day and enjoy reading with the kids.

-Making a Book Advent Calendar for the Classroom
+Make a Classroom Book Advent Calendar

 Making a book advent calendar for the classroom is much like making one for the home.
 You’ll still want to wrap the books and place them on a table or in a basket.
 Or, you might set them in easels on top of a bookshelf.

 And, you will want to select 12 books, but not just any books.
-You want ones that will capture the interest of a whole class wiggly little ones.
+You want ones that will capture the interest of a whole class of wiggly little ones.

-Building a Book Advent Calendar on a Budget
+Build a Book Advent Calendar on a Budget

 It takes time to build a collection of books, but it doesn’t have to be pricey to acquire a good set of books.
 Try these tips for budget-friendly options.